 - 11.39 National planning policy requires that when determining planning applications, local planning authorities should ensure flood risk is not increased elsewhere.
-Due to increased pressure on the sewerage system, including greater numbers of connected properties and increased level and intensity of winter precipitation, Sustainable Drainage Systems (SuDS) should always be used are generally the preferred approach to addressing surface water drainage within developments. - 11.40 In contrast to traditional piped sewerage systems, which struggle with sudden influxes of rainwater, SuDS features such as ponds, porous road surfaces and shallow drainage channels (swales) are designed to absorb rainwater where it falls or slow water down to reduce the levels entering the drainage system.
+Due to increased pressure on the sewerage system, including greater numbers of connected properties and increased level and intensity of winter precipitation, Sustainable Drainage Systems (SuDS) should always be used to address surface water drainage within developments, unless there is clear evidence that this would be inappropriate. - 11.40 In contrast to traditional piped sewerage systems, which struggle with sudden influxes of rainwater, SuDS features such as ponds, porous road surfaces and shallow drainage channels (swales) are designed to absorb rainwater where it falls or slow water down to reduce the levels entering the drainage system.
 Fast run-off from hard surfaces results in flash floods from rainwater trying to enter the drainage system within a short period of time.
 By slowing down and separating out run-off, the highest peak levels of water entering the drainage system are reduced and flooding limited.
-The issue of flash flooding due to extreme weather events has affected certain parts of the County quite badly in recent years and needs to be addressed in a way which reflects a coordinated approach and the benefits of which accumulate over time. - 11.41 The Government expects local planning policies and decisions on major developments (10 dwellings or more or equivalent non-residential or mixed development) to put sustainable drainage systems in place, unless demonstrated to be inappropriate.
-SuDS which would only be inappropriate in a minority of locations e.g. where the soils or rocks are impervious or where minewater is present.
-With regard to housing, given that many housing development sites in Northumberland are for less than 10 dwellings, efforts will be made to secure appropriate SuDS on smaller sites as well developments of this size cumulatively contribute to flood risk across the local and wider vicinity.
-As such, it is imperative to ensure SuDS are included within these smaller sites. - 11.42 [Paragraph amalgamated with Paragraph 11.41]
+The issue of flash flooding due to extreme weather events has affected certain parts of the County quite badly in recent years and needs to be addressed in a way which reflects a coordinated approach and the benefits of which accumulate over time. - 11.41 The Government expects local planning policies and decisions on major developments (10 dwellings or more or equivalent non-residential or mixed development) to put sustainable drainage systems in place, unless demonstrated to be inappropriate which would only be in a minority of locations.
+With regard to housing, given that many housing development sites in Northumberland are for less than 10 dwellings, developments of this size cumulatively contribute to flood risk across the local and wider vicinity.
+As such, it is imperative to ensure SuDS are included within these smaller sites, unless clearly demonstrated to be inappropriate.